BioInfoAPS/BioInfoAPS.github.io/_optionals/01-more_unix.md

 - similar processing for each unit of data, e.g., alignment of each read to reference genome using identical processes.
 - availability of computing clusters with large computing resources.

-Let's look at a demo example of parallelization useing [GNU parallel](https://www.gnu.org/software/parallel/).
+Let's look at a demo example of parallelization using [GNU parallel](https://www.gnu.org/software/parallel/).

 First let's define function that takes some time to complete.